Russo-Turkish War (1672–1681)

-The Russo-Turkish War of 1676–1681, a war between the Tsardom of Russia and Ottoman Empire, caused by Turkish expansionism in the second half of the 17th century.
+The Russo-Turkish War of 1672–1681, a war between the Tsardom of Russia and Ottoman Empire, caused by Turkish expansionism in the second half of the 17th century.

+Is the largest and one of the most important series of military campaigns before the Great Turkish War.

 Prelude

 After having captured and devastated the region of Podolia in the course of the Polish–Turkish War of 1672–1676, the Ottoman government strove to spread its rule over all of Right-bank Ukraine with the support of its vassal (since 1669), Hetman Petro Doroshenko.
 The latter's pro-Turkish policy caused discontent among many Ukrainian Cossacks, which would lead to the election of Ivan Samoilovich (hetman of the Left-bank Ukraine) as the sole hetman of all Ukraine in 1674.

-Despite this, Doroshenko continued to keep Chyhyryn, an important Cossack town near the Dnieper River.
+Despite this, Doroshenko continued to keep Chyhyryn, an important Cossack town near the Dnieper river.
 He cleverly maneuvered between Moscow and Warsaw and used the support of the Turkish-Tatar army.
 Finally, the Russian and Ukrainian forces under the command of Samoilovich and Grigory Romodanovsky besieged Chyhyryn and forced Doroshenko to surrender in 1676.
 Leaving a garrison in Chyhyryn, the Russian and Ukrainian armies retreated to the left bank of the Dnieper.

 The supply of Ottoman forces operating in Moldavia and Wallachia was a major challenge that required well organized logistics.
 An army of 60,000 soldiers and 40,000 horses required a half-million kilograms of food per day.
 The Ottoman forces fared better than the Russians, but the expenses crippled both national treasuries.
 Supplies on both sides came using fixed prices, taxes, and confiscation.

 1677 Campaign

 The Ottoman Sultan Mehmed IV appointed Yuri Khmelnitsky, who had been the sultan's prisoner at that time, hetman of Right-bank Ukraine.
 In July 1677, the sultan ordered his army (45,000 men) under the command of Ibrahim Pasha to advance towards Chyhyryn.
 On 30 July 1677, advanced detachments appeared at the fortress, and on August 3 – the main Turkish forces.
-Samoilovich and Grigory Romodanovsky's army joined on August 10, and only on August 24 did they cross the Sula River on the way to Chyhyryn.
-On August 26–27, a skirmish between their and Ottoman troops removed Ottoman observation posts and allowed the rest of the Muscovite and Ukrainian forces to cross the river under the cover of artillery fire.
+Samoilovich and Grigory Romodanovsky's army joined on August 10, and only on August 24 did they cross the Sula river on the way to Chyhyryn.
+On August 26–27, a skirmish between their and Ottoman troops removed Ottoman observation posts and allowed the rest of the Russian and Ukrainian forces to cross the river under the cover of artillery fire.
 Turkish attempts to drop back into the river at the first crossing detachment under the command of Major-General Shepelev were repulsed.
 Russian and Ukrainian cavalry attacked and overwhelmed the Turkish-Tatar army camp on August 28, inflicting heavy casualties.
-The following day, Ibrahim Pasha lifted the siege of Chyhyryn and hastily retreated to the Inhul River and beyond.
+The following day, Ibrahim Pasha lifted the siege of Chyhyryn and hastily retreated to the Inhul river and beyond.
 Samoilovich and Grigory Romodanovsky relieved Chyhyryn on September 5.
 The Ottoman Army had lost 20,000 men and Ibrahim was imprisoned upon his return to Constantinople and Crimean Khan Selim I Giray lost his throne.